behzadwaseem/Tic-Tac-Tron/README.md

 Built and programmed by **Behzad Waseem, Ben Tran, Shilo Jeyarajasingam, & Parsa Ahmadi** using LEGO EV3 and RobotC for the MTE100 course at UWaterloo.

-🚨 Btw if you're taking MTE100, do NOT use this code for your project; you will be caught for plagarism!
+🚨 If you're taking MTE100, do NOT use this code for your project; you will be caught for plagarism!

 ---